 I prefer to thin wispy shaved slices of raw fennel in salad.
 For grilled fennel, chunky slices are fine.

-I love the combination of textures with crunchy fennel mixed with the soft white buffalo mozzarella cheese and juicy oranges rounds.
+I love the combination of textures with crunchy fennel mixed with the soft white buffalo mozzarella cheese and juicy orange rounds.
 Together in one bite is so delicious.

 Ease: Easy peasy orange squeezy!
 Ha.
 There is no cooking involved.
-Anyone who doesn’t cook can make this orange fennel salad.
+Anyone who doesn’t cook can make this fennel side dish.

-Time: Depending on how fast you can slice, this is a quick salad recipe.
-Easily whipped up in less than 15 minutes.
+Time: This is a quick salad recipe depending on how fast you can slice.
+Easily whip up in less than 15 minutes.

 Fennel: This is a vegetable that can come in various sizes, from miniature to ones with bulbs bigger than the hand.
-Choose one that is not too big for this salad.
-Mine was similar to the size of my palm.
+Choose one about the size of your palm for this salad recipe.

 Extra virgin olive oil: For a sharper flavour, use a very good quality extra virgin olive oil.